 Encouraged by its success with security cameras, the company decided to apply an adapted version of its approach to hunting cameras.
 It began selling on Amazon through preferred sellers, a handful of sellers identified as official Spypoint brand retailers.

 It was another resounding success.
 "Our sales exploded.
 If we look at our most popular and affordable product, the Spypoint Link Micro cameras, we see that online sales increased by 3,000% in one year."

 The company's overall revenues are expected to increase by 30-40% in 2020, compared with 2019.
 The portion of sales generated online is expected to reach about 20% at Spypoint and 70% at Vosker.

 This rapid growth, while impressive, is not as unusual as one might think.
 In fact, a BDC study conducted in 2020 shows that 20% of companies generating more than half of their sales online had experienced sales growth of 10% or more in the 12 months preceding the start of the COVID-19 crisis.

 The challenge of shipping

 The company's online sales are accelerating, but shipping challenges mean that they are not growing as quickly Boyer would like.

 The challenge lies not in shipping to consumers, but in shipping to Amazon warehouses.
-As a result of COVID-19 measures, Amazon has limited restocking, cutting GTX off from reaching its full sales potential.
+As a result of COVID-19 measures, Amazon has limited restocking, cutting Vosker off from reaching its full sales potential.

 "We are constantly negotiating with our contact at Amazon to increase our limits," says Boyer.
 "We emphasize the fact, quite rightly, that they will quickly sell all the merchandise they stock."

 His approach has worked.
-On several occasions, after GTX succeeded in its negotiations, sales rose along with its stocking limits.
+On several occasions, after Vosker succeeded in its negotiations, sales rose along with its stocking limits.